 Industrial and Manufacturing Engineering education has become pivotal in establishing a competitive posture across the entire spectrum of Metal working and Manufactured parts' industry in Pakistan.
 Both the reality and perception of domestic production points to the need for a stronger, more productive manufacturing industry in this country producing high quality parts at low cost.
-In view of the fast changing technology and scenario the University started this separate Department.
-Industrial and Manufacturing Engineering spans a broad spectrum of engineering topics such as: Computer Aided Design (CAD); Computer Aided Manufacturing (CAM); Numerical Control (NC); Computer Integrated Manufacturing (CIM); Flexible Manufacturing System (FMS); Robotics & Automation; Product Design; Tools and Machines; Manufacturing Processes; Quality Control; Production and Inventory Control; and Economics Analysis.
+In view of the fast-changing technological and industrial scenario the University started this separate Department.
+Industrial and Manufacturing Engineering spans a broad spectrum of engineering topics such as: Computer Aided Design (CAD); Computer Aided Manufacturing (CAM): Numerical Control (NC): Computer Integrated Manufacturing (CIM); Flexible Manufacturing System (FMS); Robotics & Automation; Product Design: Tools and Machines: Manufacturing Processes; Quality Control; Production and Inventory Control; and Economics Analysis.

-This Department was initially started under the auspices of Mechanical Engineering Department in October 1999 and started as a separate Department in October 2000 with the name of Industrial & Manufacturing Engineering Department.
-The Department is offering Master of Engineering (by course work) with the specializations in Manufacturing Engineering and Engineering Management.
-The Engineering Management program further offers choices of specialization in Industrial Management and Quality Management.
+This Department was initially started under the auspices of Mechanical Engineering Department in October 1999 and started as a separate Department in October 2000 with the name of Industrial & Engineering Department.
+Manufacturing The Department is offering Master of Engineering (by course work) with the specializations in Manufacturing Engineering and Engineering Management.
+The Engineering Management program further offers choices of specialization in Industrial Management, Quality Management and Supply Chain Management.
 The Department of Industrial & Manufacturing Engineering has highly qualified and experienced regular and visiting faculty members.

-Department of Industrial & Manufacturing Engineering have following laboratories:
+The Department has following laboratories:

-- CAD

-Metrology & Gauging
+- CAD Metrology & Gauging

-- Industrial Automation CAE
+- Industrial Automation

+CAED

-- Advance Manufacturing Methods Engineering
+- Advance Manufacturing Methods Engineering • Tool Design

 - CAM

-- Computation Laboratory

 - Industrial Safety

-- Tool Design

 These laboratories are equipped with sophisticated equipment and state of the art software.
-EDM Machine, Wire-Cut EDM, Five-axis Machining Centre, Injection Moulding Machine and Robotic Arm with five degrees of freedom, are some of the equipment available in these laboratories.
-F lexible Manufacturing Cell is in process and soon be available at the Department.
+EDM Machine, Wire-Cut EDM, Five-axis Machining Centre, Injection Moulding Machine and Robotic Arm with (five degrees of freedom), are some of the equipment available in these laboratories.
 Industrial Automation related equipment including PLC's are available at the Department.

-Computer Language laboratory is equipped with personal computers with P IV & Core-2 Duo processors along with Scanning, Printing and Plotting facility.
-Advanced Designing & Simulation software including Unigraphics, Pro-E, Solid Edge, AutoCAD, Mechanical Desktop, ANSYS, Lathe CAM Designer, Mill CAM Designer are also available in the Department & being fully utilized by the students at undergraduate & postgraduate level.
+Computer laboratory is equipped with state of the art personal computers along with Scanning, Printing and Plotting facility.
+Advanced Designing and Simulation software including Unigraphics, Pro-E, Solid Edge, AutoCAD, Mechanical Desktop, ANSYS, Lathe CAM Designer, Mill CAM Designer are also available in the Department and being fully utilized by the students at undergraduate and postgraduate level.